itsVishnu101/itsVishnu101/README.md

 ---

+Your lines look *too wide* because everything is written in **one long paragraph**.
+Your friend uses **short, separated bullet-like lines**, each starting on a new line with a clean break.

+Here is your *fixed, cleaner, less-wide* version — **exact same style** as your friend.

+---

 ## 🚀 Featured Projects

 ### 🌱 **IoT-Based Vertical Farming**

 > Prototyped an IoT-enabled smart farming system using **Arduino, Raspberry Pi**, and **OpenCV**
-> Designed to detect **ripeness levels** of saffron and mushrooms using image analysis
+> Designed a vision-based module to detect **ripeness levels** of saffron and mushrooms
-> Integrated sensors + vision pipeline to improve farm monitoring accuracy
+> Integrated sensors + image analysis for accurate farm monitoring
 > 📌 Demonstrated strong skills in IoT, embedded systems, and image processing

 ---